Light is love without attachment

 They all laughed.
 Kali didn’t really doubt them.
 The tension they live in is terrible, and apparently unvarying.
 There has to be a crisis, she thought.
 A resolution so we can go on.
 On this side we must grow to meet deeper needs, and the persistence of those spectres doesn’t let us grow.
 Or ever feel free.

-Taut spans of red feather to either side of my head.
+Taut spans of red feathers to either side of my head.
 Wheeling in great arcs over the forest, a river flashing below.
 Hurtling toward a rock face, two figures in high relief dreamed by the earth from which they rise, male and female witnesses to creation.
 Swerving just in time, low now over the tree tops, light flashing on shiny leaves, million facets of Earth’s dress…

 “Remember,” she said, “that children grow up.
 And even if we find a way to deal with the invasion, they will grow up with distorted minds in this time.”